cecilpert/old_CSTB/README.md

 **Example of files :** [All refseq genomes](https://ftp.ncbi.nlm.nih.gov/genomes/refseq/assembly_summary_refseq.txt), [All bacteria](https://ftp.ncbi.nlm.nih.gov/genomes/refseq/bacteria/assembly_summary.txt)

-Once you download this type of file, launch `python3 scripts/pre_treatment.py` from CSTB folder to construct database.
+Once you download this type of file, launch `python3 scripts/pre_treatment.py path_to_assembly_summary_file` from CSTB folder to construct database.
 At the end, you must have a new folder called reference_genomes with different needed files.